By Paul d'Anjou, Twitch growth expert

 Why repurposing Twitch clips on TikTok pays off in 2026

 Twitch is a captive-audience platform.
 TikTok is a discovery engine.
-A brand-new TikTok account at 0 followers can hit 100k views on a single clip — something Twitch can't do for you.
+A brand-new TikTok account at 0 followers can hit six-figure views on a single clip, something Twitch can't do for you.
 For a growing streamer, TikTok is your acquisition channel, not Twitch.

 The TikTok Creator Fund unlocks at 10,000 followers and 100,000 video views in the past 30 days as of 2026.
 Past that threshold, brand deals become the real revenue.
-A gaming streamer at 50k TikTok followers typically negotiates $500–$2,500 per sponsored integration depending on the niche.
+A gaming streamer with a solid TikTok following typically negotiates a few hundred to a few thousand dollars per sponsored integration depending on the niche.

 US streamers who broke out via TikTok clips

-Kai Cenat, xQc, Pokimane — all rely on clip farms reposting Twitch moments to TikTok in volume.
-The pattern is identical: a high-energy moment, action-cropped, captioned, posted with a strong hook in the first 3 seconds.
-The streamers who win on TikTok in 2026 are not the ones with the biggest stream — they're the ones with the most disciplined clip pipeline.
+Kai Cenat, xQc, and Pokimane lean heavily on clip farms reposting Twitch moments to TikTok in volume.
+The pattern looks identical across the top of the gaming creator economy: a high-energy moment, action-cropped, captioned, posted with a strong hook in the first 3 seconds.
+The streamers who win on TikTok in 2026 aren't the ones with the biggest stream.
+They're the ones with the most disciplined clip pipeline.

 The rules you need to know first